 - Form 196 - Nominee Application for International Graduates (PhD and Masters)

 Please read the guide or information sheet carefully as it contains important information on how to complete the new forms.

-Effective June 2, 2011, only the new version of the application forms will be accepted by Opportunities Ontario: Provincial Nominee Program.
+Effective June 2, 2011, only the new version of the application forms will be accepted by Ontario Immigrant Nominee Program (OINP).
 Submissions received after this date, using the old forms, will be returned with a request to re-submit with the new forms.
 To ensure you have the most recent application forms, visit the Forms & Guides page.

 September 14, 2010

-Opportunities Ontario: Provincial Nominee Program is expanding to allow international students graduating from Masters programs in Ontario to apply for permanent residence without a job offer.
+Ontario Immigrant Nominee Program (OINP) is expanding to allow international students graduating from Masters programs in Ontario to apply for permanent residence without a job offer.

 As part of the Open Ontario Plan to create new opportunities for jobs and growth, the province is increasing the number of international students by 50 per cent while maintaining spaces for Ontario students.